CleanroomMC/cleanroom-website/docs/groovy-script/mods/betterwithmods/anvil_crafting.md

     matrix(String...)
     ```

 - `List<List<IIngredient>>`.
 Sets the items required in each slot in the grid as IIngredients.
-Requires greater than or equal to 1 and less than or equal to 81.
+Requires greater than or equal to 1 and less than or equal to 16.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.

     ```groovy:no-line-numbers
     shape(List<List<IIngredient>>)
     matrix(List<List<IIngredient>>)
     ```

+- `Char2ObjectOpenHashMap<IIngredient>`.
+Sets the item the given char corresponds to.
+(Default `' ' = IIngredient.EMPTY`).

+    ```groovy:no-line-numbers
+    key(char, IIngredient)
+    key(String, IIngredient)
+    key(Map<String, IIngredient>)
+    ```

 - `ItemStack`.
 Sets the item output.
 Requires not null.

     ```groovy:no-line-numbers
     output(ItemStack)
-    ```

-- `byte`.
-Sets if the recipe is removed.
-A value of 1 removes by the output, and a value of 2 removes by the resource location.
-(Default `0`).

-    ```groovy:no-line-numbers
-    replace()
     ```

 - `boolean`.
 Sets if the recipe is horizontally mirrored.
 (Default `false`).